do-in, dynamic meditation

 Do In originates from Taoism and is a practice that is in harmony with nature.

-DO IN AN KYO commonly refers to a range of self ( Do In) /duet ( An Kyo) stretching and mobilizations, self-massage and breathing exercises aiming at resting and calming the mind.
+DO IN AN KYO commonly refers to a range of self (Do In) /duet (An Kyo) stretching and mobilizations, self-massage and breathing exercises aiming at resting and calming the mind.

-Do In An kyo improves the circulation of energy, a basic belief in oriental therapies, which is considered a base for an healthy life.
+Do In An kyo improves the circulation of energy, a basic belief in oriental therapies, which is considered a base for a healthy life.
 We can compare it to Qi Gong and Tai Qi disciplines that seek vitality and longevity.

-Do In An Kyo traveled from India to China and Japan.
 According to the founder of IOKAI Shiatsu, Master Shizuto Masunaga Sensei (1925-1981) this practice is at the origins of the experiential discovery of the Meridians pathways.

 The concept of Ki 気 (Japanese word for vital energy)